 The Auckland airport is actually located about 21 kilometres away from the city centre.
 It handles more than seventy per cent of international flights that connect to New Zealand.
 There are only two airports (Auckland and Christchurch) that are able to handle the biggest passenger planes, such as Boeing 777 and Airbus A380.
 The airport is split into two terminals, domestic and international.
 They are connected by a free shuttle bus service as well as a walkway.

 Auckland airport has a good range of restaurants, bars, cafes and fast food outlets.
 You will find many international brands as well as local eateries that are able to provide you with a range of food and drinks.

-Auckland airport has free showers for travelers at the ground floor of arrivals area of international terminal.
+Auckland airport has free showers for travellers at the ground floor of the arrivals area of the international terminal.
 To use the showers you need to pay $10 bond that is refundable on return.

-The Auckland airport have car rental outlets from these companies:
+The Auckland airport has car rental outlets from these companies:

 Read more about parking at the Auckland Airport.

 Christchurch airport is located in the suburb of Harewood, about 12 kilometres from the city centre.
 The airport is 2nd busiest after Auckland airport and acts as a gateway to the south island.
 Christchurch airport has currently 11 international destinations and handles almost 6 million passengers yearly.

 Christchurch airport does not have any sleeping facilities at the terminal and travellers are not allowed to sleep on the floor or any chairs the terminal might have.
 The security staff will question you if you are setting up bedding.
 They might also ask some questions if you are at the airport very early in the morning or arrive very late at night.
 You are not allowed to spend the night at the airport even if have booked a vehicle or have a flight next morning before 8 am.